UAE weather: Chances of rainfall in some areas; yellow alert issued for rough sea

 The National Centre of Meteorology (NCM) issued a yellow alert on Saturday, August 10, for rough sea and fresh winds reaching up to 40kmph, blowing in a northwesterly direction.

-The weather department noted that Arabian Gulf will experience rough seas with waves reaching six feet offshore.
+The weather department noted that Arabian Gulf will experience rough seas with waves reaching six feet in depth.
 The warning will last until 2pm today and advises caution for those engaging in outdoor activities.

 Today, most UAE residents can expect a fair to partly cloudy day which could get dusty at times.